frattalab/QAPA_snakemake/README.md

 ```

 - replace `n` with the number of cores for parallel processing.
+- if providing input files not located relative to the execution directory, you may need to mount the corresponding directory to the Singularity container using `--singularity-args "--bind /path/to/dir"`

-This takes about x mins (on my bog standard laptop running Windows Subsystem for Linux)
+This should take at most a few mins (on my bog standard laptop running Windows Subsystem for Linux)

 [Return to table of contents](#table-of-contents)

-### Output
+### Output (TODO)

 Pipeline output is stored in subdirectories under the `**TODO**` directory, which is controlled by the `out_dir` flag in the config YAML file: